 - Proper Seatbelt Use: Wearing a seatbelt is key in preventing airbag injuries as a seatbelt restrains the driver or passenger from accelerating forward upon impact, restricting some of the force of the airbag.

-If you have been involved in a motor vehicle collision and have suffered injuries from the accident, you need to speak with an experienced personal injury lawyer.
+If you have been involved in a motor vehicle collision and have suffered injuries from the accident, you need to speak with an experienced car accident lawyer.
 Our attorneys deliver results in personal injury claims and are equipped to handle your claim arising from a motor vehicle accident.
 For an initial consultation, contact Colombo Law today.